 Light Helps Us Find It, So We Can Fix It

 Many other potential problems can be found and corrected by using this transillumination method.
 These include small cavities, plaque or tartar located beneath the gumline, any hemorrhaging that might occur in injured teeth, and any flaws or bubbles in cosmetic applications such as dental veneers.
-At Bite Dental, where we believe that 'a stitch in time saves nine', our examination procedures rely on the power of light to find little problems.
-That way, we can fix them before they get big!
+At Bite Dental, our examination procedures rely on the power of light to find little problems.
+That way, we can fix them before they get big.

 Essential Things to Know About Fractured Teeth